RedHatQE/openshift-ci-zstream-trigger/ci_jobs_trigger/libs/openshift_ci/ztream_trigger/README.md

 A process which runs every 24 hours and checks for new Openshift z-stream.

-If a new version is available, relevant jobs will be triggered.
+If a new z-stream version is available, relevant jobs will be triggered.
 Only periodic jobs can be re-triggered (openShift-ci API limitation).

 ## Supported platforms